MohYous-sys/DRN/backend/API_DOCUMENTATION.md

 - `Goal` (number): Fundraising target
 - `CurrentAmount` (number): Amount raised (auto-updated from donations)
 - `Due` (string): Deadline date (YYYY-MM-DD)
+- `numberOfDonators` (number): Count of unique users who have donated to this campaign

 ### `POST /` - Create Campaign (Auth Required)
 Creates a new campaign. `CurrentAmount` starts at 0.00.